soyart/ssg/README.md

 # Extending ssg-go

-ssg-go defines APIs for extending its usefulness called `Option`.
+ssg-go defines its API via `Option` for extending its usefulness.

 [soyweb](./soyweb/) extends ssg via `Option`, and provide extra functionality such as index generator and minifiers.